-The accelerating pace of life and rapid technological development has led some people to feel anxious, fearful and tense, which creates maladjustment and false perceptions that have an impact on the self.
-The development and change that occurs in society are reflected in the reality of life for individuals, including university students, as these changes have led to an impact on the personality and lives of students and
+The accelerating pace of life and rapid technological development have led some people to feel anxious, fearful, and tense, creating maladjustment and false perceptions that affect the self.
+The development and change that occur in society are reflected in the realities of life for individuals, including university students, as these changes have impacted their personalities and lives, and, consequently, their thoughts and actions (Alwan & Muhammad, 2017).